LilaRest/tulipe/docs/guide/configurations/networks.md

 - **`explorer`** : holds informations about the network's web explorer.
   - type: `Object`
   - required: **false**
-  - role: used in some Vuethers components and when adding a new chain to user's wallet
+  - role: used in some Tulipe components and when adding a new chain to user's wallet
   - properties :
     - **`name`** : the name of the explorer
       - type: `String`